mindsdb/mindsdb-docs-old/mindsdb-docs/docs/sql/api/view.md

 ## Example view

-The bellow table can be `JOINED` with the model trained from it as an AI Table.
+The below table can be `JOINED` with the model trained from it as an AI Table.

 {{ read_csv('https://raw.githubusercontent.com/mindsdb/mindsdb-examples/master/classics/home_rentals/dataset/train.csv', nrows=2) }}